COVID-19 Highlights Dangerous US Workplaces

-In an article for the New York Times, former Assistant Secretary of Labor for the Occupational Safety and Health Administration (OSHA) David Michaels detailed how U.S. workplaces are still too dangerous.
+In an article for the New York Times, former Assistant Secretary of Labor for the Occupational Safety and Health Administration (OSHA) David Michaels highlights how U.S. workplaces are still too dangerous.

 In 2019, 2.8 million workers suffered work-related injuries or illnesses.
 In 2020, 1.5 million people missed work each month for work-related illness, injury, and medical problems.

-Yet, as new coronavirus cases fall, American workers continue to experience higher rates of infection.
+Yet, as new coronavirus cases fall, American workers continue to experience higher infection rates.
 In New Jersey, for example, over 5,400 hospital workers contracted the virus between January and April this year.
 In California, several meatpacking plants were fined by the state’s OSHA program for failing to protect workers from covid.
-At one facility, over 358 employees tested positive for COVID-19 and at least eight had died.
+At one facility, over 358 employees tested positive for COVID-19, and at least eight died.

 First OSHA Emergency Mandates Since 1983

-Earlier this year, the Biden administration directed the Department of Labor and OSHA to draft workplace mandates that would protect employees from spreading the virus.
+Earlier this year, the Biden administration directed the Department of Labor and OSHA to draft workplace mandates protecting employees from spreading the virus.
 The emergency mandates were sent to the Labor Department for review on April 26.
 These emergency guidelines would be the first released by OSHA since 1983.

 So far, 14 states have enacted COVID-19 regulations to protect employees from dangerous workplace exposure.
-The new OSHA mandates will serve as a basis for these states’ coronavirus guidelines.
+The new OSHA mandates will be a basis for these states’ coronavirus guidelines.
 For states without workplace covid standards, the mandates will introduce baseline safeguards like:

 - Improve indoor ventilation